About the course

 If the school place you have applied to gets filled, you may be asked to attend an interview at another school instead.

-The interview process will consist of planning and teaching a 20 minute lesson, a short presentation, an individual interview and in some cases a subject knowledge test.
+The interview process will consist of planning and teaching a 20 minute lesson, an individual interview and in some cases a subject knowledge test.

 How school placements work